ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

   - As first element, the identifier of the specific group or topic.

   - Optionally, as second element, the role (or CBOR array of roles) the Client wishes to take in the group.
+This element is optional since roles may have been pre-assigned to the Client, as associated to its verifiable identity credentials.
+Alternatively, the application may have defined a single, well-known role for the target resource(s) and audience(s).

 * 'audience', with an identifier of a KDC.